PMU State Estimation

 Following that, we will introduce the Measurement

 type and incorporate a set of PMUs $\mathcal{M} \equiv \bar{\mathcal{P}}$ into the graph $\mathcal{G}$, that capture both bus voltage and branch current phasors.
 To construct the linear PMU state estimation model, we represent the vector of state variables, as well as phasor measurements, in the rectangular coordinate system.
-This process of adding measurement devices will be carried out in the State Estimation Model section.
-Currently, we are only initializing the Measurement
+Thus, we initialize the Measurement

 type: